Museums Change Lives Awards 2021

 The Museums Change Lives Awards celebrate the achievements of museums that are making a difference to the lives of their audiences and communities across the UK.

-This year’s awards will take place in Liverpool on Monday 8 November as part of the Museums Association’s annual conference.
+The 2021 awards took place in Liverpool on Monday 8 November as part of the Museums Association’s annual conference.

-The awards have four categories, including a new Digital Engagement Award, which recognises the best online responses to the coronavirus crisis.
+The awards had four categories, including a new Digital Engagement Award, which recognised the best online responses to the coronavirus crisis.

-The Best Museums Change Lives Project award recognises the best project in the past year that reflects one or more of the themes of the Museums Association’s Museums Change Lives campaign: Promoting Health and Wellbeing; Creating Better Places; and Inspiring Engagement, Reflection and Debate.
+The Best Museums Change Lives Project award recognised the best project in the previous year that reflected one or more of the themes of the Museums Association’s Museums Change Lives campaign: Promoting Health and Wellbeing; Creating Better Places; and Inspiring Engagement, Reflection and Debate.

-The Best Small Museum Project recognises the best project at museums with an annual turnover of less than £320,000.
+The Best Small Museum Project recognised the best project at museums with an annual turnover of less than £320,000.

-The Radical Changemaker award recognises the achievements of an individual in promoting one or more of the themes of the Museums Change Lives campaign in their museum.
+The Radical Changemaker award recognised the achievements of an individual in promoting one or more of the themes of the Museums Change Lives campaign in their museum.

 Best Small Museum Project